 I hear both sides of the argument.
 Some say no, some say yes, but I like to think of job seeking as a “point system”.

-So in my opinion, it’s worth going the extra mile to write a thoughtful cover letter.
-You never know it could be the difference between you and someone else.
+So in my opinion, if you are serious about learning how to become an SEO specialist, it’s worth going the extra mile to write a thoughtful cover letter.

 What is your name? and what position are you applying for?

 In the screenshot below I included an example hook: